deitch/booster/README.md

     PATCH     /comment/:comment    comment#patch()
     DELETE    /comment/:comment    comment#destroy()

+If you prefer to stick with the commonly-accepted standard for plural route names, just indicate it:

+    booster.resource('comment',{pluralize:true});

+This sets up a resource named 'comment', expecting a controller (or using the default) for comment, and a model (or using the default) for comment.
+As shown above, it creates six paths by default:

+    GET       /comments             comment#index()
+    GET       /comments/:comment    comment#show()
+    POST      /comments             comment#create()
+    PUT       /comments/:comment    comment#update()
+    PATCH     /comments/:comment    comment#patch()
+    DELETE    /comments/:comment    comment#destroy()

+Note that the controller name, model name and parameter are unchanged as single, and you instantiate the resource with a single element; you just tell it that the base of the route should be plural.

 #### Name of the rose.
 I mean resource.
 The first (and only required) argument to `booster.resource()` is the name of the resource.
 It should be all string, valid alphanumeric, and will ignore all leading and trailing whitespace.
 It will also ignore anything before the last slash, so: